metabolomics-us/mona-ng-libraries/projects/ng-mass-spec-plotter/README.md

 ```

 ### Use the custom component in your module
-The `lib-ng-mass-spec-plotter` component must be contained within an element with fixed height:
+The `lib-ng-mass-spec-plotter` component must use a unique id and be contained within an element with fixed height:

 ```html
 <div style="width: 100%; height: 400px">